sebivenlo/allyoucantest/README.md

 # Introduction

-This section is about parameterized testing, the benefits and downfalls and an instruction on how to implement an example.
+This section is about parameterized testing, the benefits and downfalls and notes about what to take care of.

 ## Parameterized Testing